eoncarlyle/puro/README.md

 000001f0: 202c 202c 202c 202c 202c 202c 202c 202c   , , , , , , , ,
 00000200: 202c 202c 202c 202c 2021                  , , , , !
 ```

+Okay - the reason that this is throwing is that you can hit `truncationAbnormality` in `getRecords` without the
+buffer advancing.
+We don't want the offset to advance to allow for truncation recovery, but I'm worried about
+automatically assuming that you have hit a truncation abnormailtiy.
+Technically
+`lengthData != null && topicLengthData != null && topicMetadata != null && keyMetdata != null && keyData != null && valueData != null`
+isn't correct because if element _N_ is null then all elements after _N_ must also be null.
+This all might be too
+defensive?

 ### 2025-11-06